MfN-Berlin/mwRESTfulClients/README.md

 /src - the sources
 /src/wrappers - classes to call the API using PHP /src/example.ini - an example configuration file.
 Copy this to create your own configuration.
-/src/runImpportCSV.php - A simple PHP script, which imports a spreadsheet into a wiki page.
+/src/exampleBasicImportCSV.php - A simple PHP script to import a spreadsheet into a wiki page.
+/src/exampleAdvancedImportCSV.php - Same as above, but can customize the result.

 /test - unit tests
 /test/testdata - data used for testing